 How does SelfWealth work?

 When you sign up, you will be provided with an ANZ cash account to deposit cash to fund your trades.
-Trades are executed by Openmarkets, a large wholesale brokerage company used by a number of other online brokers.
+Trades are executed by Openmarkets, a large wholesale brokerage company used by several other online brokers.
 Trades executed through Openmarkets are CHESS sponsored under your own individual holder number (HIN), so you can see your ownership externally to SelfWealth in the share registry.

 As with all shares bought on the ASX under your own HIN, the minimum initial trade for any stock or ETF is $500, and subsequently, trades can be of any size provided you currently hold more than $500 worth of that stock.